varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 * Devon - Performance insights and critical review.

-* The rest of the V-S crew, for too many things to mention.
+* The rest of the V-S crew - Too many things to list.

 We need more money
 ------------------